 Break the rest of your EE work down into manageable stages.
 Depending on how you’ve worked, and what you’re doing, but once you’ve done the research and got the information, it might well break down into these jobs (and possibly even in this order..)

 - Write the conclusion.
 Yes.
 Because it’s only a draft.
 And now you’ll see what the rest of the essay is having to prove.
 Get someone to ask hard questions about it – what do you need to prove and explain ?

 - Write the introduction.
 Yes.
 Because you should now know all this – why the topic is interesting, what you mean by your question.
 Easy start.

 - Plan the body of the essay.
 Step by step.
-Because it’s a hell of a lot easier to write if you know how each paragraph is intended to lead to your conclusion.
-Try explaining it to your granny.
+Because it’s a lot easier to write if you know how each paragraph is intended to lead to your conclusion.
+Try explaining it to your Granny.

-- Do all those things it talks about in ’Presentation’.
+- Do all those things it talks about in Criterion D: ’Presentation’.

-You can do a few of these before the summer holidays start, and then work out exactly when you’ll do the others.
+You can do a few of these before the summer holidays start, and then with your supervisor, work out exactly when you’ll do the others.
 To help with the planning, download the OSC Calendar.
 Then you can relax, enjoy summer and try that hammock.